Kirk Cousins: Personal life

 Cousins is a practicing Evangelical Christian.
 He married Julie Hampton on June 28, 2014, in Atlanta, Georgia.
 As of 2019, Cousins and his wife have two sons, Cooper and Turner.
-During his time with the Redskins, Cousins earned the nicknames "Captain Kirk" from the media for his presence as a leader, referencing the Star Trek character.
-He also appeared in several commercials with Easterns Automotive, a D.C. used car dealership, with former Washington teammates Josh Norman and Ryan Kerrigan.
+During his time with the Redskins, Cousins earned the nickname "Captain Kirk" from the media for his presence as a leader, referencing the Star Trek character.

-Cousins has been one of the NFL's most prominent players concerning his choice to not be vaccinated against COVID-19, which resulted in him being listed in the NFL's Reserve/COVID-19 list twice during the 2021 NFL season.
-As a result, Cousins missed four training camp practices in the 2021 preseason.
-Following his comments, the Holland Hospital in West Michigan ended its relationship with him.
-However, despite his stance, Cousins stated that he would do everything to ensure that he doesn't test positive for COVID-19, including the use of a plexiglass in the team facility.
-In Week 17, Cousins self-reported symptoms and later tested positive, ruling him out of playing that weekend against the Packers.

-Cousins is a cousin of current Milwaukee Brewers pitcher Jake Cousins.
-He has also supported Compassion International and its “Fill the Stadium” initiative.
+Cousins is a cousin of Major League Baseball pitcher Jake Cousins.
+He has also supported Compassion International and its "Fill the Stadium" initiative.

-Cousins was recorded on-and-off the field during the 2022 NFL season for a Netflix and NFL Films documentary series, Quarterback, which will debut in the middle of 2023.
+Cousins was recorded on and off the field during the 2022 and 2024 NFL season for a Netflix and NFL Films documentary series, Quarterback, which debuted on Netflix on July 12, 2023 (Season 1) and July 12, 2025 (Season 2).